Norebo: Holding Structure

 As of 2019, the holding consists of 16 fishing companies and a number of infrastructure units.
 Its structural units are divided into directions: administration and management, fish harvesting and transporting, processing and infrastructure, and trading.
 Trading units include Norebo Africa (African market), Norebo Hong Kong and Norebo Europe (markets outside the Eurasian Economic Union (EAEU)), Norebo Asia and Norebo Ru (operating in the EAEU).

 Metrics

-According to the company's own information, its present product assortment includes about 100 different types of products from groundfish and pelagic fish and other aquatic biological resources, including: frozen fish products, fish fillets, minced fish; caviar, liver and other by-products; squid.
+According to the company's own information, its present product assortment includes about 100 different types of products from groundfish and pelagic fish and other aquatic biological resources, including: frozen fish products, fish fillets, minced fish (for Vorschmack); caviar, fish liver; squid.

 The Russian market remains the largest market for the company, while its products can be found throughout Europe.
-One of the Norebo's partners is the Danish company Espersen, which is involved into secondary processing of fish and supplying it to the largest retail chains and restaurants in the European Union, including McDonald's.
+One of the Norebo's partners is the Danish company Espersen, which is making fish fillet and supplying it to the largest retail chains and restaurants in the European Union, including McDonald's.

 In 2018, the volumes of catch of the holding's companies amounted to 600 thousand tons.